term limits in congress

 4. Increased Urgency and Innovation: By limiting the time legislators have in office, term limits may instill a sense of urgency and encourage more decisive action on policy matters, potentially reducing long-term stagnation and promoting innovative approaches to governance.

-See also 20 Pros and Cons of Living on Molokai
+See also 20 Pros and Cons of Nexamp

 These arguments underscore the belief that term limits could serve as a vital reform to enhance the effectiveness and accountability of the U.S. Congress.